Transcript

 00:05:40 The full notation looks something like this.

-00:05:42 You say M, and then you can either apply top, right, bottom, left, or Y or X, and then the size you want to apply it.
+00:05:42 You say M, and then you either apply top, right, bottom left or Y or x, then the size you want to apply it.

 00:05:49 And the same thing goes with the padding.